 Borrowing (or Capital Financing Requirement) makes up a significant element of the council's proposed financing over the next 10 years.

-The council currently has £161.7m in external borrowing all of which is related to the HRA.
-In recent years the council has had sufficient cash and investment balances to internally borrow all of its increased need but may need to increase its external borrowing in the future.
+The council currently has £159.8m in external borrowing all of which is related to the HRA.
+In recent years the council has had sufficient cash and investment balances to internally borrow all its increased need but may need to increase its external borrowing in the future.
 The amount and timing of additional external borrowing is dependent on the delivery of the capital programme and on the council's overall reserve position.

-CAPITAL PROGRAMME 2022/23
+CAPITAL PROGRAMME 2023/24